Arizona Labor Laws Guide

 This means that employees with no written contract can be terminated for any reason at any moment.

-The only caveat is that the termination cannot be considered legal if it's due to discrimination or retaliation against an employee.
+The only caveat is that the termination cannot be considered legal if it is due to discrimination or retaliation against an employee.

 Arizona workplace discrimination laws

-Arizona follows a strict regulation prohibiting employment and termination discrimination on multiple grounds.
+Arizona follows strict regulations prohibiting discrimination and wrongful employment termination on multiple grounds.

 The Equal Employment Opportunity Commission prohibits discrimination based on:

-Giving bonuses, merits, or deducting wages based on any of these criteria is punishable as well.
+Giving bonuses, merits, or deducting wages based on these criteria is also punishable by law.

 Arizona miscellaneous laws

-In this final section, we will go through some of the additional labor laws that are of public interest.
+In this final section, we will go through some of the additional labor laws that are of public interest, such as:

 Arizona right-to-work laws

-Arizona is a right-to-work state, which states that if your company decides to unionize, an employer cannot fire you should you refuse to join.
+Arizona is a right-to-work state, which means that an employer cannot fire an employee if they refuse to join a labor union.

 Likewise, an employer cannot use a union membership as leverage for accepting or refusing a job applicant.